GitJoeBentley/SFML/README.md

-This is a new version of the Hidden maze game
+This is Version 2 of the Hidden maze game.
+It contains new walls of varying densities and the "magic kitty".